AlbiDota/spring_boot_rest_api/README.md

 2. Go to `http://localhost:8080/swagger-ui.html` in your browser
 3. **SCRAPPED Sign in with 'user' and 'password' (these can be changed in your SecurityConfig however you like)
 4. Explore and test the available endpoints:
-    - Expand the "Mail Controller" section to see all endpoints
+    - Expand the "Exercise Controller" section to see all endpoints related to it
-    - Click on an endpoint (e.g., GET `/api/v1/users`)
+    - Click on an endpoint (e.g., GET `/api/exercise/get/{name}`)
-    - Click "Try it out", then "Execute"
+    - Click "Try it out", type in something like "Running", then "Execute"
     - View the response

 ### Testing with Postman